JohnMechatronics/Introduction-to-Arduino-using-light-Page/README.md

 # Introduction-to-Arduino-using-light-Page
-This 3-hour workshop is an introduction to the Arduino microcontroller using LED's.
+This Repository contains resources for a 3-hour workshop introducing the Arduino microcontroller using LED's.